 – Chief financial officer, large regional health system

-Fundamental aspects of health care organizations’ business models are rapidly changing, the most obvious being tech-enabled care delivery, revenue sources, and way of working.
+Fundamental aspects of health care organisations’ business models are rapidly changing, the most obvious being tech-enabled care delivery, revenue sources, and way of working.
 Many interviewed CFOs discussed how their future revenue models will no longer be the same.
 Their typical business model of capturing revenue from inpatient hospital stays (for health systems) and premiums (for health plans) might no longer work.

-Capital spending outlook is often considered a barometer of change in organizations’ business models.
+Capital spending outlook is often considered a barometer of change in organisations’ business models.
 In our prior survey, several finance leaders mentioned they were pausing major capital expenditure programs amid financial uncertainty.
-This year, however, a much higher proportion of finance leaders than last year are planning to increase capital expenditure aligned to their major organizational priorities of boosting growth, managing costs, and addressing larger societal issues.
+This year, however, a much higher proportion of finance leaders than last year are planning to increase capital expenditure aligned to their major organisational priorities of boosting growth, managing costs, and addressing larger societal issues.
 Their key areas of focus include:

 Technology as a priority: Technology investments—digital technologies and core business technologies—are top capital spending priorities (figure 2).
 Finance leaders identified them as top priorities in 2020 and 2021.
-As organizations grapple with volume concerns, interviewed finance leaders discussed investing significantly in alternate care models and sites to boost growth.
+As organisations grapple with volume concerns, interviewed finance leaders discussed investing significantly in alternate care models and sites to boost growth.
 This includes virtual health, remote monitoring, and hospital-at-home as critical parts of their next-gen care delivery strategy.

 In addition, they are investing in core technologies to not only create efficiencies and cut costs but also to support business transformation.
 Cost efficiencies have always been a priority, but CFOs are now looking to new strategies that have the potential to overhaul the way they do business.
 For instance, during potential M&A discussions, one of the biggest issues they try to address is whether technology integration may be an accelerator or a barrier to efficiencies.
 In addition, CFOs discussed addressing supply chain issues structurally after a challenging last year that increased supply costs dramatically.
-Organizations are now layering sophisticated analytics and a cloud-based approach to their enterprise resource planning systems to help them address pricing, vendor issues, and other supply chain bottlenecks in real time.
+Organisations are now layering sophisticated analytics and a cloud-based approach to their enterprise resource planning systems to help them address pricing, vendor issues, and other supply chain bottlenecks in real time.